What is Base64? Encoding Explained Simply

 There are several things people often get wrong about Base64:

 Base64 is not encryption.
-It provides no security whatsoever.
-Anyone can decode a Base64 string instantly.
-Never use it to hide sensitive data.
+Anyone can decode it instantly, so never use it to hide sensitive data.

 Base64 actually increases data size by about 33%.
-Three bytes become four characters.
-It's encoding, not compression.
+It is encoding, not compression.

-While data URIs for images are common, Base64 is used for any binary data — files, certificates, authentication tokens, and more.
+Image data URIs are common, but Base64 can represent any binary data: files, certificates, tokens, and more.

 When Not to Use Base64

-While Base64 is useful, it's not always the right choice:
+Base64 is useful, but it is not always the right choice:

-- Performance-critical paths — Encoding and decoding has a CPU cost.
-For high-throughput systems, consider binary protocols.
+- Performance-critical paths - encoding and decoding have CPU cost.

-- Images in web pages — For images larger than a few KB, separate files are better because browsers can cache them independently.
+- Large images in web pages - separate image files are usually better because browsers can cache them independently.

-A good rule of thumb: use Base64 when you must transmit binary data through a text-only channel.
-If you have the option to send binary directly, prefer that.
+A good rule of thumb: use Base64 when you must send binary data through a text-only channel.
+If binary transport is available, prefer that.

 Encode & Decode Base64 Instantly

-Use our free Base64 Encoder/Decoder tool to encode text to Base64 or decode Base64 strings — right in your browser with no data uploaded to any server.
+Use our free Base64 Encoder/Decoder tool to encode text to Base64 or decode Base64 strings right in your browser.

 - Josefsson, S. (2006).
 The Base16, Base32, and Base64 Data Encodings.
 RFC 4648, IETF. https://datatracker.ietf.org/doc/html/rfc4648